camunda-community-hub/micronaut-camunda-platform-7/README.md

 This is because the repackaging of the jars implicitly removes the META-INF information.

-Missing version information leads to
-* Detailed telemetry cannot be sent to Camunda because the version is mandatory
-* EE license cannot be configured
+Without version information the EE license cannot be configured.

 Instead, of creating a Fat/Uber/Shadow JAR, please see instructions on creating a [Docker](#docker) image and use the resulting image to run a Docker container.